 Phillip Rauls 70's pics with Atlantic Records # 7

-Photo 7 Page reveals a hastened period of Phillip's career when his profile could be summarized by a wacky cliche that he coined; "I'm just an international jetsetting swinging playboy bachelor record executive, cool, calm, sophisticated, suave and debonair photography bum." offers Phillip.
-As demonstrated by those comments, he took nothing and nobody serious as you could probably tell.
+Photo 7 Page reveals a hastened period of Phillip's career when his profile could be summarized by a wacky cliche that he coined; "I'm just an international jet-setting swinging playboy bachelor record executive, cool, calm, sophisticated, suave and debonair photo bum." offers Phillip.
+As demonstrated by those obvious comments, it was definitely a time that he took nothing serious.

 In 1971 "Love The One You're With" by Stephen Stills peaked at #4 in Billboard Singles Chart.
-This classic song became the national anthem for the free-wheeling Love Generation.
+This classic song on Atlantic became the national anthem for the free-wheeling Love Generation.

 "Each college concert Stills would wear a different football jersey provided by the local team." says Phillip.
 "The gesture was well received by university crowds as Stephen Stills played his ass-off for supportive students."

-Traveling on YES's private Lear Jet had it's distinct advantages.
+Traveling on tour in YES's private Lear Jet had it's distinct advantages...

 Such as prepairing herbal tea maybe?